• What is Copywriting?

 By Nicki Krawczyk 2 Comments

 Prospecting is an important way to build your business.
 But there’s another way that, once you get the right plans in motion, is so much simpler.
-Referral work is work that comes to you through little to no effort of your own.
+Referral work comes through little to no effort of your own.
 Sounds nice, eh?
-Let’s talk about how to build your referral system.
+Let’s talk about how to build your referral system to get copywriting work.

-It’s true: Referrals do make up the vast majority of my business now.
-Don’t get me wrong: I spend plenty of time prospecting for clients, but after being in business for so long (15+ years) it’s certainly referral work that drives most of my days.
+Referrals make up the vast majority of my business now.
+Don’t get me wrong: I spend plenty of time prospecting for clients, but after being in business for so long (15+ years), it’s referral work that drives most of my days.

-I know: Technically speaking, recruiters aren’t really referrals — they’re not passing your info along out of the kindness of their hearts.
+Technically speaking, recruiters aren’t really referrals—they’re not passing your info along out of the kindness of their hearts.
 But, aside from passing along your portfolio and pointing out a few samples, working with recruiters is relatively passive.

 Now that we’ve got that down, let’s talk about how to nurture these channels.